justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > *Substance, common, 50 gp, 1 lb.*
 >
-> This fluid is identical to a _flask of alchemist fire_, but causes rapid freezing rather than combustion.
+> This fluid is identical to a _flask of alchemist fire_, but deals cold damage instead of fire damage.
 When thrown into water it freezes up to 20 gallons into solid ice.
 When thrown on to a wet creature or object, the target is frozen and gains the Restrained condition.
-A creature can end this condition by using its action to make a DC 10 Strength check to break the ice.
+A creature can end this condition by using its action to make a DC 10 Strength check to break the ice. -->